thecsmine/CrewLink-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is the relay server for CrewLink, an Among Us proximity voice chat program.
-I am currently hosting a server at `http://54.193.94.35:9736/`, but if you want a more reliable option I would suggest to deploy this repository yourself.
+I am currently hosting a server at `http://54.193.94.35:9736/` or at `https://crewl.ink/`, but if you want a more reliable option I would suggest to deploy this repository yourself.

 ## Deploy to Heroku